This page describes how to create a new Cloud Memorystore for Redis instance, connect to it, and then delete it.

 SET HELLO WORLD

 You can also use the Redis client to issue commands to the Redis instance.
 For more information on how to use the Redis client, see the Redis Quick Start Guide.

-To avoid incurring charges to your Google Cloud Platform account for the resources used in this quickstart, delete the instance by entering the following command:
+To avoid incurring charges to your Google Cloud account for the resources used in this quickstart, delete the instance by entering the following command:

 gcloud redis instances delete myinstance --region=us-central1